FearlessDeveloper83/BTC_Private_Key_Cracker/README.md

 -r: Input file containing BTC addresses to look for

--o: Output file path to save valid keys
+-o: Output file path to save found keys

 -t: threads to use of the corresponding component (CPU or GPU)